GerritCodeReview/plugins_lfs/src/main/resources/Documentation/build.md

   bazel test plugins/@PLUGIN@:@PLUGIN@_tests
 ```

 This project can be imported into the Eclipse IDE.
-Execute:
+Add the plugin name to the `CUSTOM_PLUGINS` set in
+Gerrit core in `tools/bzl/plugins.bzl`, and execute:

 ```
-  ./tools/eclipse/project.sh
+  ./tools/eclipse/project.py
 ```

-to generate the required files and then import the project.

 How to build the Gerrit Plugin API is described in the [Gerrit
 documentation](../../../Documentation/dev-bazel.html#_extension_and_plugin_api_jar_files).